Shellishack/pulse-app-comfyui-workflow/app/README.md

 We add popular models to a shared network volume ([see RunPod's documentation](https://docs.runpod.io/serverless/storage/network-volumes)).
 But as of this early stage, we only add a limited number of models.
 If you wish your models to be added to our shared volume, you can request models by submitting the request form in app (coming soon in marketplace page support) or opening a GitHub issue here.

-If you'd like to add your own models or customize this app, see [below](#deploy-this-pulse-app-yourself).
+If you'd like to add your own models or customize this app, see [app/scripts/README.md](scripts/README.md).

 ## Deploy This Pulse App Yourself